roar-net/problem-statements/problems/dks/dks.md

 The solution file describes the subgraph identified by the applied approach to solve the DKS problem.
 Its format is as follows:

-* **First line:** An integer representing the number of vertices in the subgraph, which must equal the specified value of $k$.
+- **First line**: An integer representing the number of vertices in the subgraph, which must equal the specified value of $k$.
-* **Second line:** An integer representing the number of edges in the subgraph.
+- **Second line**: An integer representing the number of edges in the subgraph.
 This is the evaluation measure for the DKS problem.
-* **Third line:** A list of vertex identifiers (integers) that belong to the subgraph.
+- **Third line**: A list of vertex identifiers (integers) that belong to the subgraph.
 Each vertex should appear exactly once.

 ## Example